vojtatom/pandaSync/README.md

 ...and if you do, that means the script has ben installed successfully!
 Yay, congrats!

 ## Functionality
 You can always get a list of possibilities by typing **panda** - it'll roll out the full help screen.
-Currently there are four commands panda can run:
+Currently there are four commands panda can run (replace <name> with your own local name for your account):
 ```
-panda pull		- downloads newer content of from the server
+panda pull <name>   - downloads newer content of from the server
-panda push		- uploads content of the local
+panda push <name>   - uploads content of the local
 panda update        - updates pandaSync
-panda reset		- deletes saved creditals from the local disk
+panda reset <name>  - deletes saved creditals from the local disk
 ```

 Your creditals and password are stored on your local drive in **.creditals** file.
 It's encrypted using the AES from pycrypto package.
 The only thing you have to remeber is the **key** which is the encryption key to your locally stored file.
 This allows easier authentication for you next time, when you only fill your local key.